kojinkai/bd_2013/README.md

 	grunt

-Which will compress, minify and lint everything into the /assets/ directory.
-Run grunt before deployment, or just when you want to test your code.
+Which will compress, minify and lint everything into the /assets/ directory.  you can run grunt watch to listen for changes, and run manually when you want to re-build the JS file after changes.
 Grunt tasks are configurable via gruntfile.js

 Thats it, for now